Home Spotlight Difference Between a Server and Waiter/Waitress

 If you’re looking to start working in a restaurant, make sure you understand how that particular establishment defines both roles.
 That way, you’ll have a better understanding of your role and preparing for it will be easier.

-On the other hand, if you’re an establishment owner or a hiring manager that’s hiring workers for your restaurant, help potential applicants understand the difference by crafting job descriptions that are more accurate and concise.
+On the other hand, if you’re an establishment owner or a hiring manager that’s hiring workers for your restaurant, help potential applicants understand the difference by crafting job postings that are more accurate and concise.